rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 rabbitmqctl add_vhost NEW_VHOST --default-queue-type quorum
 rabbitmqctl set_permissions -p NEW_VHOST USERNAME '.*' '.*' '.*'
 ```
+Ensure all required users have access and can connect to the new virtual host by following the steps in the [set permissions](https://rabbitmq.com/rabbitmqctl.8.html#set_permissions).
 ### Create the Federation Upstream

 A new [federation upstream](https://www.rabbitmq.com/federation.html#getting-started) should be created for the NEW\_VHOST with the